Karana316/flask-aws-tutorial/README.md

 app restart after it runs), rather than a config post deploy hook (which would require no restart) to be sure of the timing, and because it wasn't running correctly as a confighook.
 Ideally in the end it would run without having to restart the app.

+There are many options for hooks and application extensions.
+I found [this blog](https://github.com/equivalent/scrapbook2/blob/master/archive/blogs/2016-08-22-aws-elasticbeanstalk-hooks.md) and [this document](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/platforms-linux-extend.html) very helpful.
+And the full list of namespace config options for the .ebextenstions files can be found [here](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/command-options-general.html).

 ## GitHubActions or AWS CodePipeline?
 I have a feeling it would be possible to better automate the environment setup within CodePipeline.
 I'm not sure where you would store you env file, maybe S3?
 Or maybe you could just automate creating it in the environment from a local copy.
 I am sure you could automate creating the environment too, either from local, or during the build step somehow.
 I didn't try CodeBuild, so I'm not sure how customizable it is.
-All this to say, if you don't know and use GitHub and you are already in the AWS world, CodePipeline might be a good option for you.
+All this to say, if you don't know and use GitHub, and you are already in the AWS world, CodePipeline might be a good option for you.
+I would say the Console/GUI based pipeline is simpler, but in reality it just means you will do yml and sh customization tasks in config files.

-However, in general I feel like GitHub Actions wins this comparison by a landslide.
+Overall GitHub Actions wins this comparison by a landslide.
 You have all the options you have within CodePipeline plus more.
-It is more customizable, and the config nicely lives in your repo.
-Plus, you can centralize your environments.
+It is more customizable because you have low-level access to create steps on the runner itself, not just within the Elastic Beanstalk deployment.
+Plus the config nicely lives in your repo, and you can centralize your environments.
 In addition, GitHub Actions has great error logs for debugging.
 The CodePipeline UI felt clunky after the ease of GitHub Actions.

 ## Continued Development